josinho101/js-editor/README.md

 # JS Editor

 A simple browser based javascript editor.
+The editor uses codemirror component as code editor and used js-beautify to format code.

 ### How to run